Home Online Business Blog Choosing a Graduate Program: Master’s in Marketing vs. MBA

 On campus and online, MS in marketing programs aim to develop in-depth knowledge of relevant, innovative marketing skills and techniques, as well as the experience and versatility that enable graduates to become leaders in public- and private-sector marketing.
 To ensure their competitive edge in the job market, students become fluent in the quantitative and qualitative marketing methods through which they can gain consumer insights.

-The Online MS in Marketing program in the Raymond A. Mason School of Business comprises 10 courses that can be completed in as few as 15 months.
-Individually and collectively, they center around the Marketing Challenge: a thought-provoking, complex issue that each student selects as the program begins and works to resolve in multiple ways as coursework progresses.
+The Online MS in Marketing program offered by the Raymond A. Mason School of Business can be completed in as few as 15 months.
+Individually and collectively, courses center around the Marketing Challenge: a thought-provoking, complex issue that each student selects as the program begins and works to resolve in multiple ways as coursework progresses.
 Each class—in analytics and insight, marketing innovation, integrated marketing and the culminating capstone—provides the opportunity to view the Marketing Challenge through a new lens and approach it with new insight and expertise.
-To the so-called “four p’s” of marketing—product, price, place and promotion—William & Mary adds a fifth: participation, which acknowledges the essential role of the consumer in any marketing dialogue.
-This highly personalized Online MS in Marketing program prepares you to lead in the 21st-century world of marketing—one that is more collaborative, dynamic, and faster-moving than ever before, requiring a unique blend of analytical rigor and innovative thinking.
+To the so-called “four Ps” of marketing—product, price, place and promotion—William & Mary adds a fifth: participation, which acknowledges the essential role of the consumer in any marketing dialogue.
+This highly personalized Online MS in Marketing prepares you to lead in the 21st-century world of marketing—one that is more collaborative, dynamic and faster-moving than ever before, requiring a unique blend of analytical rigor and innovative thinking.

 Master of Business Administration